dwidge/aragula-ai-vscode/README.md

 ### Setup issues

-If you get this error when you press F5 to start:
+If you get this error when you press F5 to start the extension in debug mode:

 ```
 Error: Invalid problemMatcher reference: $esbuild-watch